 Along the way Michel Thomas discusses a few patterns and grammar concepts so that you understand what you're saying and how it might change in context, but you're not being bashed about the head with a truck-load of theory.

+One of the philosophies of the Michel Thomas method is that it should be stress-free for the student.
 You're encouraged to NOT write anything down, and to not even try to memorise anything.

 By the end of the course you won't be completely fluent.
 But you will be able to say and understand a few things in Spanish, and even better than that — you'll feel like learning Spanish isn't an unconquerable mountain.
 You can do it.
 You'll have the confidence and curiosity to keep going.